ahmedmakroum/pipelinestocks/README.md

 Finance Data Pipeline Project

 This project is a data pipeline designed to automate the extraction, processing, and storage of financial data.
-The pipeline is built using Apache Airflow, and it interacts with the Twelve Data API to fetch stock market data, process it into a CSV format, and store it in a Google Cloud Storage (GCS) bucket.
+The pipeline is built using Dataflow, and it interacts with the Twelve Data API to fetch stock market data, process it into a CSV format, and store it in a Google Cloud Storage (GCS) bucket.

 Table of Contents
 Project Overview